U.S. Tire Manufacturers Association

-The U.S. Tire Manufacturers Association (USTMA), formerly Rubber Manufacturers Association, is an American trade association and advocacy group for the of United States rubber tire manufacturers.
+The U.S. Tire Manufacturers Association (USTMA), formerly Rubber Manufacturers Association, is an American trade association and advocacy group for United States rubber tire manufacturers.

 The association was established in 1915 as the Rubber Club of America.
 It was later renamed to the Rubber Manufacturers Association.
 In may 1969, the Rubber Manufacturers Association formed the Tire Industry Safety Council trade association in the United States which is based in Washington, D.C.

+The association describes its role as:

 RMA represents its members before federal, state and local government entities; develops safety standards for passenger, light truck and commercial truck tires; advocates for environmentally and economically sound scrap tire management policies aggregates data pertaining to U.S. tire shipments; and, educates consumers about proper tire care, among other activities.